channi23/OrangeLens/README.md

 # Pramana - AI-Powered Fact Verification

-An App that provides one-tap fact verification from any mobile app via the system Share sheet , with transparent AI explanations and verified citations.
+An Android App that provides one-tap fact verification from any mobile app via the system Share sheet, with transparent AI explanations and verified citations.

 ## 📱 Download Pramana